microsoft/vscode-docs/docs/java/java-build.md

 ### Execute Maven commands and goals

-By right-clicking each Maven project in the explorer, you can conveniently run Maven goals.
+By right-clicking each Maven project in the Explorer, you can conveniently run Maven goals.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-build/maven-run.mp4" type="video/mp4">